 Self-assessment is considered to be a major component of learning in public health.1 It provides an opportunity for health professionals to reflect on competency-based strengths and weaknesses in order to identify learning needs and reinforce new skills or behaviors in order to improve performance.
 The MCH Navigator has been collecting data from our online Self-Assessment for five years and during that time have identified a number of data trends.

-With over 2,000 completed assessments in the database, learners consistently report high levels of knowledge but low levels of skills across cultural competency.
-This translates into MCH professionals having high levels of understanding of this competency but not as much self-efficacy in translating this knowledge into practice.
-In response to this need, the MCH Navigator has developed this implementation brief that provides specific learning opportunities that focus on how to implement and execute skills associated with cultural competency.
+With nearly 3,000 completed assessments in the database, learners have consistently reported high levels of knowledge but low levels of skills across a number of competencies.
+This translates into MCH professionals having high levels of understanding of a competency but not as much self-efficacy in translating this knowledge into practice.
+In response to this need, the MCH Navigator has developed a series of implementation briefs that provide specific learning opportunities that focus on how to implement and execute skills associated with the MCH Leadership Competencies.
+This implementation brief is focused on Competency 7: Cultural Competency.

 Trainings from the MCH Navigator